IrishMehta/IrishMehta.github.io/README.md

 - Expandable accomplishment panels with smooth animations
 - Mobile-optimized stacked view with preserved functionality
 - Interactive nodes with hover effects and visual feedback

+## Disclaimer

+This project was developed with significant assistance from AI tools, with approximately 80% of the website being generated or modified by AI